🔔 What Are Bonus Buy Slots?

 As online slots have become significantly more volatile over time there's also been an increase in demand for the bonus buy feature.
 Volatile slots often come with massive potential, and in order to be able to pay out such huge jackpot sums to the players, these slots must collect it first.
 Now, what this means for each individual player is that it can take hundreds, maybe even thousands of spins, before a bonus is triggered.
 With the option to buy the bonus, players can skip straight to the more exciting part of the action.

-As mentioned previously, the bonus buy option is currently available in all jurisdictions and markets except for the UK, where it became banned in 2019.
+As mentioned previously, the bonus buy option is currently available in all jurisdictions except for one, where it became banned in 2019.
 This means that players from Canada, New Zealand and even India can still benefit from the option of buying features across all our top casinos.
 Just keep in mind should you decide to claim one of our welcome bonuses, you need to make sure that you are allowed to buy bonuses whilst playing with bonus funds.

 🔔 Be Aware of the Risks When Buying Bonuses

 It's easy to get tilted or carried away when buying features.
 Even if you've managed to build yourself a massive balance, it can all be lost within a few minutes when buying bonuses.
 In most cases, bonus buy slots typically offer relatively high RTP.
 The average return to player is typically also increased in feature buy slots.
 With that said, the return can still be shockingly low if you're really unlucky.
 Before you start buying bonuses, try the games in free play demo mode to see how they behave.
 That way you can get a rough understanding of what to expect.

 🔔 Do Feature Buy Slots Offer Better Value?